Some claims against Madoff feeder funds, sons' wives are curbed

 Rakoff's decision covered more than a dozen lawsuits against principals and affiliates of "feeder funds" that sent customer money to Madoff's firm, court records show.

-Picard alleged that these feeder funds had been aware of red flags signaling fraud, but ignored them because they were receiving substantial payments through dealings with Madoff.
+Picard alleged that these feeder funds had been aware of red flags signalling fraud, but ignored them because they were receiving substantial payments through dealings with Madoff.

 Citing the doctrine of "in pari delicto," meaning "in equal fault," the appeals court concluded that Picard could not assert claims on behalf of Madoff's firm to recover for fraud that the firm itself caused.